RiadOliveira/ADHD-Ontology/README.md

 CQ5 - Which patients have self-medicated?

-CQ6 - What symptoms does the patient have?
+CQ6 - What symptoms does a patient have?

 CQ7 - How many patients were diagnosed in childhood?